Huang Lei (footballer)

-Huang Lei (黄磊; born 22 August 2002) is a Chinese footballer currently playing as a forward for Chongqing Lifan.
+Huang Lei (黄磊; born 22 August 2002) is a Chinese footballer plays as a forward.

 Club career

 Huang Lei was promoted to the senior team of Chongqing Lifan within the 2020 Chinese Super League season and would make his debut in a Chinese FA Cup game on 19 September 2020 against Shanghai SIPG F.C. in a 3-2 defeat.